ldynia/workshop-github-fundamentals/README.md

 And you’ll be able to:

-- [X] Create an open source project.
+- [X] Create an Open Source Software on GitHub
-- [X] Build a team to collaborate on the project.
-- [X] Collaborate on an open source project by creating issues and doing Pull Requests.
+- [X] Collaborate on an Open Source Software by creating GitHub Issues and doing Pull Requests
-- [X] Utilize CI/CD pipelines to build your software with github actions.
+- [X] Build CI/CD pipelines with GitHub Acttions
-- [X] Host your portfolio page.
+- [X] Host website with GitHub Pages
-- [X] Use github’s advanced search.
+- [X] Use GitHub’s advanced search
-- [X] User GIT version control.
+- [X] User GIT version control
+- [X] Build software with Docker
-- [X] Share your software on dockerhub.com
+- [X] Share your docker images on dockerhub.com
-- [X] Build software with Docker.

 #### Requirements